MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 - Set up and manage subscriptions to create and manage work items and work item events in your Teams channels.
 - Create work items from conversations in a channel.
-- Search and share work items with other channel using the messaging extension.
+- Search and share work items with other channels using the messaging extension.
 - View work item previews from URLs.

 > [!NOTE]